dsheiko/cjsc/README.md

 ## Features inherited from CommonJS
 * Allows splitting large projects into multiple files (modules) making web-application scalable and maintainable
-* Enclosure every file in its own unique module context
+* Enclosures every file in its own unique module context

 ## How to install